AmarnathTSR-zz/developerconnect/README.md

 IN HEADER

-Authorization : Use above admin login Bearer token (this token getting from login)
+Authorization : Use above admin login's Bearer token (this token getting from login)

 IN BODY